zcchew1202/eduCool/README.md

 # LearnX webapp prototype

-An ambitious webapp which is trying to revolutionize the way today's youth learn.
+A prototype (still in progress) of an ambitious webapp which is trying to revolutionize the way today's youth learn.
 Built with:
 - AngularJS: https://angularjs.org/
 - Sails.js: http://sailsjs.org/
 - Node.js: https://nodejs.org/